-SPAN 1113 Spanish I 3 cr.
-Sem: F/S 3 Lec.
-Hrs./week
+SPAN 1113 Spanish I Sem: F/S

 This is a beginning course designed to help students develop a basic proficiency in the four skills of listening, speaking, reading, and writing.
 The instruction is communicatively oriented and emphasizes the everyday life and culture of Spanish-speaking people.